convox/docs/docs/reference/rack-parameters/RouterInternalSecurityGroup.md

 ## Additional Information

 The internal router is only created when [Internal](/reference/rack-parameters/Internal) is set to `Yes`.
-It handles traffic for services configured with `internal: true` in their `convox.yml`, making them accessible only from within the VPC.
+It handles traffic for Services configured with `internal: true` in their `convox.yml`, making them accessible only from within the VPC.

 When this parameter is blank, the Rack creates a default security group that permits inbound TCP on ports 80 and 443 from the [VPCCIDR](/reference/rack-parameters/VPCCIDR) range.
 If you provide custom security group IDs, you are fully responsible for ensuring the correct ingress rules are in place.